CJMobileApps/QuidditchPlayersAndroid/Readme.md

 # Quidditch Players Android

 This is an app that displays Quidditch players for Android.
 Each individual player is displayed in a list.
-The list is the updated every few seconds with a certain player status update.
+The list is then updated every few seconds with a certain player's status update.

 ## Branches